Welcome to MD2C!

 PROCESS Graphing templates

 This PROCESS macro from Andrew Hayes is very usefull to calculate conditional effects within SPSS.
-If you want to visualize these effects, you can use one of our PROCESS Graphing templates.
+If you want to visualize these effects, you can use one of my PROCESS Graphing templates.

-The below templates are designed for Windows OS, but we have good news for Apple OS users: the templates are now also available for Excel on Mac!
+The below templates are designed for Windows OS, but I have good news for Apple OS users: the templates are now also available for Excel on Mac!

 Available PROCESS Templates

-Please find below our current available templates.
-If you have special requests, please reach out to us.
-We can’t guarantee you that we can graph every model, but we are willing to try!
+Please find below the current available templates.
+If you have special requests, please reach out to me.
+I can’t guarantee you that I can graph every model, but I am willing to try!

 Model 1

-For model 1, we have 3 options, depending on your type of variables and how you want to graph the moderation effect:
+For model 1, I have 3 options, depending on your type of variables and how you want to graph the moderation effect:

 Model 3